Vietnam.vn - Nền tảng quảng bá Việt Nam

 Storms and heavy snowfall have swept across southern Ukraine over the past two days, followed by heavy rain in the east, leaving the ground muddy and unsuitable for military operations.

 "The weather is not favorable.
-However, when it gets colder and the ground hardens, they can send in mechanized vehicles to attack," Mr. Tsekhotskyi commented.
+However, when it gets colder and the ground hardens, they can bring in mechanized vehicles to attack," Mr. Tsekhotskyi commented.

 Volodymyr Fitio, a spokesman for the Ukrainian army, said the harsh weather in recent days had forced Russian forces to adjust their offensive tactics.
 "It is impossible to advance in these conditions," Fitio said.
 "Russia used to send a lot of reserve units into battles.
 These operations are much less now."

-Russian forces began an offensive against the city of Avdeevka in eastern Ukraine in mid-October, aiming to reverse the situation on the battlefield.
-Representatives of the Ukrainian combat group in Avdeevka have repeatedly admitted that Russia is trying to encircle the city and that it could become a "second Bakhmut".
+Russian forces began an offensive on the eastern Ukrainian city of Avdeevka in mid-October, aiming to turn the tide on the battlefield.
+Representatives of the Ukrainian combat group in Avdeevka have repeatedly admitted that Russia is trying to encircle the city and that it could become a “second Bakhmut”.

 Russian BM-21 Grad rocket launchers attack Ukrainian positions on November 7.
 Photo: RIA Novosti